+'''

-[Read Service]
+[Splitter Service]

 type=service

 '''

-The router for these two sections is identical, the readconnroute module, also the services should be provided with the list of servers that will be part of the cluster.
+The router for we need to use for this configuration is the readwritesplit module, also the services should be provided with the list of servers that will be part of the cluster.
 The server names given here are actually the names of server sections in the configuration file and not the physical hostnames or addresses of the servers.